Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1015/readme.md

 ### 4.4 Methods Implemented

-- **RegisterInterviewAnswer()**: Method that associate the answerFileName to the respective candidate interview.
+- ****: Method that associate the answerFileName to the respective candidate interview.
 - **InputStream inputStreamFromResourceOrFile()**: This method should return an InputStream from a file or resource.
 The file or resource should be passed as a parameter.
 If the file or resource does not exist, the method should return null.